LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 **Student 1:**
 TECH QUESTIONS:
-1. What text editor do you use and why?
+1. What are your career goals?
 2. What is the DOM?
 3. What is the difference between React state and props?